From Fibers to Cells: Fourier-Based Registration Enables Virtual Cresyl Violet Staining From 3D Polarized Light Imaging: Experiments and Results

+To assess the reliability of our method under varying biological and imaging conditions, we analyze in how far the reconstruction of cell instances depends on cell size and local strength of birefringence.
+We also examine how different focus levels of the LMP-1 impair the quality of the virtual staining.

 Larger cells are expected to be more pronounced in \mpli parameter maps compared to smaller cells that may be overshadowed by other tissue components such as nerve fibers.
 To quantify the reliability of predicted cells in the virtual staining in relation to their size, we compute F1 scores for multiple bins of 2D in-plane cell sizes.
 Obtaining F1 scores for each bin requires computation of true and false positives, as well as false negatives through matching of predicted and target cells with a minimum IoU threshold of 0.3.
 We modify the computation of true and false positives by matching only predicted cells within that range with all cells in the target image.
 To count false negatives, target cells within that range are matched with all cells in the prediction.
-Cell sizes are corrected with the 2D shrinkage factor of 0.97 estimated in \cref{sec:tissue_shrinkage_correction}, assuming homogeneous shrinkage of cells and surrounding tissue.

-Results in \cref{fig:f1_by_size} show that smaller cells < \mmu{50} have much lower F1 scores, below 20.0, with all methods.
+Results in \mbox{\cref{fig:f1_by_factors}A} show that reconstruction of smaller cells < \msmu{50} has much lower F1 scores, below 20.0, throughout all methods.
 With increasing 2D cell size, they can be identified more accurately.
 The \gramreg model shows highest F1 scores across all cell sizes and smallest variation between four independently trained models, measured as standard deviation.

+Birefringent tissue, such as myelinated nerve fibers, can obscure signals from other components in \mpli.
+To examine whether this effect impacts the prediction of cell instances in the virtual staining, we use retardation maps as a measure of birefringence strength.
+The maps are smoothed with a \mbox{\mpx{10}} square median kernel to reduce local variance and obtain values representative of the surrounding tissue area.
+For each cell instance segmented by the CPN model in the virtual staining, we sample a retardation value at its center location.
+Values are grouped into intervals from 0.0 to 0.3 in steps of 0.05.
+Since we focus the analysis on gray matter, larger retardation values do not occur.
+As shown in \cref{fig:f1_by_factors}B, the ability of all models to reconstruct cell instances decreases significantly for cells dominated by stronger retardation signals.
+For \gramreg this effect is minimal, performing overall best.